Advocacy 101 - Challenging an Agency’s Denial or Reduction of Your Medicaid Services

 The Denial Notice includes the deadline for requesting a hearing.

 Specifically, the notice will give the number of days from the date of the notice that the Petitioner has to request a hearing.

-If you want to continue receiving preexisting services until the date of the hearing, you must request a hearing within 10 days from the date of the Denial Notice.
+Generally, if you want to continue receiving preexisting services until the date of the hearing, you must request a hearing within 10 days from the date of the Denial Notice or within the timeframe specified in your Denial Notice/NPAR.
 However, if you have requested a new service that the agency has denied, you cannot receive that service during the appeals process.

-Send your written request for a hearing directly to the agency at the address given in the Denial Notice.
+Send your written request for a hearing directly to the agency at the address given in the Denial Notice/NPAR.

-The agency will forward your Petition to the Office of Appeal Hearings (OAH), and your case will be assigned to a hearing officer who will preside over your hearing.
+The agency will forward your Petition to the Office of Fair Hearing (OFH) or the Office of Appeal Hearings (OAH), and your case will be assigned to a hearing officer who will preside over your hearing.

 You will receive a letter that includes the hearing officer’s name and contact information, the name of the agency representative assigned to your case, and your case number.
 Keep this letter for your reference.

 The hearing officer will send a Notice of Hearing to you, providing the date, time, duration, and location of the hearing.

 You have a right to be present at a hearing either in person or telephonically.
 If the Notice of Hearing indicates one and you prefer the other, communicate that to your hearing officer as soon as possible.

 Record the date, time, and place of the hearing and share that information with your witnesses.